 Parisian Girl Meets Southern Boy

-How can you justify leaving everything you’ve known your whole life, including your hometown of Paris, for the love of a small-town Southern man?
-Even knowing the ending, this memoir will keep you guessing until the last page.
+How can you justify leaving everything you’ve known your whole life, including Paris, for the love of a small-town Southerner?
+Even knowing the ending, you’ll keep guessing until the last page of THE ARCHITECT’S EYE.

 Atlanta, 1978.
 Parisian May arrives at Georgia Tech to study architecture, seeking to redefine herself away from a disappointing romantic relationship, an overbearing father, and the misogyny of the Beaux-Arts School.
-She strives for emotional independence but meets Southern Dickie and can’t resist his enthusiasm and humor.
-While they share the language of architecture, May struggles with the American language of love and doesn’t understand Dickie’s feelings.
-Haunted by her past and afraid to risk their friendship over a misunderstanding, May keeps her distance.
-After seven months in the U.S. and still too confused to embrace love, she leaves, convinced she’ll never return to Atlanta or see Dickie again.
+She strives for emotional independence, but meets Southern Dickie and can’t resist his enthusiasm and humor.
+While they share the language of architecture, May struggles with the language of American love and fails to understand Dickie’s feelings.
+Haunted by her past and reluctant to risk their friendship over a misunderstanding, she can’t bring herself to reach out to him.
+After seven months in the U.S. and still too confused to embrace love, she leaves, convinced she’ll never come back.